Byron Pringle Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Recent Performances

-- In last week's game against the Raiders, Pringle was targeted five times and recorded four catches for 46 yards and scored one touchdown.
+- Pringle put together a 46-yard performance against the Raiders last week on four catches while being targeted five times and scoring one touchdown.

-- Pringle has caught five passes on seven targets for 58 yards and one touchdown in his last three games, averaging 19.3 yards per game.
+- Over his last three games, Pringle has caught five passes on seven targets for 58 yards and one touchdown, averaging 19.3 yards per game.

 Pringle's Kansas City Teammates